Bridge Feasibility Study

 With the construction of the Garrison Dam and Lake Sakakawea in 1956, one-sixth of the Fort Berthold area was flooded (152,360 acres), and 70% of our road and bridge infrastructure was permanently lost.
 This displaced our families, destroyed sacred sites, ruined the best farmland, flooded valuable natural resources, destroyed the economy, and isolated communities that had previously been connected.
-The Charging Eagle Bay and Elbowoods bridges would help reconnect our communities, as well as create more viable corridors for trucking, recreation, and commercial travel.
-This would not only impact Fort Berthold, but the whole region!
+The Charging Eagle Bay and Elbowoods bridges could help reconnect our communities, as well as create more viable corridors for trucking, recreation, and commercial travel.
+This could not only impact Fort Berthold, but the whole region!
 Our goal is to understand, assess, and document the social, cultural, environmental, and economic trade-offs and impacts of these potential projects before we make decisions that would impact Fort Berthold for many generations.

 In the early ’70’s, the Army Corps of Engineers conducted an environmental assessment (see document below) for the construction of the Charging Eagle Bay Bridge.
 At the time, the proposed bridge project was to span 4,500 feet across the Little Missouri River arm of Lake Sakakawea and connect State Highway 22 (near Mandaree) with State Highway 8 (near Twin Buttes).
 By conducting a feasibility study for the Charging Eagle Bay and Elbowoods bridge development, we can best understand the costs, benefits and investment required to reconnect our communities.

 Access to Vital Services.

-In conjunction with public transit, bridges are important for providing Fort Berthold residents access to essential services such as work, education, and health care.
-This also includes the ability for emergency first responders (ambulance, fire trucks or police) to reach remote and isolated areas quicker.
+Bridges are important for providing Fort Berthold residents access to essential services such as work, emergency responders, education, and health care.

 Reduce Travel Time.